 In Monero, there are two sets of keys/addresses, the spend keys, and the view keys.
 The spend key is used to generate and sign transactions, while the view key is used to “receive” transactions.
 Transactions are signed with what is called a Ring Signature which is derived from the output being spent, proving that one key out of the group of keys possesses the spend key.
 This is done by creating a combined Schnorr signature with your private key and a mix of decoy signers from the public keys of previous transactions.
 These decoy signers are all mathematically equally valid which results in an inability to determine which one is the real signer.
 Being that Monero uses Pedersen Commitments shown above, the addresses are never publically visible but are just used for the claiming, signing of transactions and generating blinding factors.

 Mimblewimble, on the other hand, does not use addresses of any type.
 Yes.
 That’s right, no addresses.
 This is the true brilliance of the protocol.
-What Jedusor proved was that the blinding factors within the Pedersen commit and the commit-to-zero can be used as single-use public/private key pairs to create and sign transactions.
+What Jedusor proved was that the blinding factors within the Pedersen commits and the commit-to-zero can be used as single-use public/private key pairs to create and sign transactions.

 All address based protocols using elliptic-curve cryptography generate public-private key pairs in essentially the same way.
 By multiplying a very large random number (k_priv) by a point (G) on an elliptic curve, the result (K_pub) is another valid point on the same curve.